 A daily intake of 2-3 tablespoons is all you need for general brain benefits.

-However, Dr. Mary Newport recommends 4-6 tablespoons per day of a combination of coconut oil and MCT oil if you are trying to treat serious neurological disorders.
+However, Dr. Mary Newport recommends 4-6 tablespoons per day of a combination of coconut oil and MCT oil to treat serious neurological disorders.

 We recommend that you include coconut oil in your diet rather than taking it by the spoonful like medicine.